(Disclosure: Some of the links below may be affiliate links)

 - Very simple to invest

 Compared to level 0, we have entirely removed the opportunity cost.
 On the other hand, we have introduced high fees on the assets to get average stock market returns.
-Finally, we have very little control over the way we invest our assets.
+Finally, we have very little control over how we invest our assets.
 However, we have a very simple way to invest.

 Level 2: Investing with a Robo-Advisor